 Yes, there are risks.
-I, too, have heard the concerns from parents about too many shots too soon, and I’ve actually done a lot of research and found that many doctors, scientists and researchers have worked together on the recommended vaccination schedule.
+But many doctors, scientists and researchers have worked together on the recommended vaccination schedule.

 The goal is to protect babies as safely and as quickly as possible.
 Babies’ immune systems are miraculous.
 They can mount an amazing response to challenges, and actually, our current vaccination loads are much less than were given 20 years ago.
 While it may seem like they’re getting a lot of shots, they’re receiving fewer total challenges.
 By delaying shots, you’re leaving your child unprotected when they’re most vulnerable.